-- When the business owns little (less expensive business supporting physical assets)or no inventory i.e. the business does not have buildings, huge office furniture, extensive computer database systems, production machinery etc.
+- When the business owns little (less expensive business supporting physical assets)or no inventory, i.e., the business does not have buildings, massive office furniture, extensive computer database systems, production machinery, etc.

-- Cash basis accounting does not require complex accounting software.
-Hence a business can easily maintain a cash basis single-entry system in a notebook or on a simple spreadsheet.
+- It does not require complex accounting software.
+Hence a business can easily maintain a cash basis single-entry system in a notebook or simple spreadsheet.

 - Since it tracks cash inflow and outflow, a firm knows how much actual cash it has at a given period.

-- Businesses can accelerate payments to reduce its taxable profits, thereby deferring tax liability.
+- Businesses can accelerate payments to reduce their taxable profits, thereby deferring tax liability.

-- Since the results are often inaccurate management reports cannot be published by firms using cash basis accounting.
+- Since the results are often inaccurate, firms cannot publish management reports using such accounting.

-- This method is unable to give owners and managers important information for evaluation of the firm’s financial position.
+- This method cannot give owners and managers important information for the evaluation of the firm’s financial position.

 |Apt for small business, sole proprietorship firm that mostly deals with transactions in cash.||Suitable for businesses that don’t get paid right at the moment.|

-This has been a guide to Cash Basis Accounting.
-Here we discuss cash accounting examples, features and its advantages and disadvantages.
-Here we also discuss cash accounting method vs accrual accounting.
+This has been a guide to what is Cash Basis Accounting.
+We explain its differences with accrual basis accounting, with example, advantages & journal entries.
+Here we also present the cash accounting method vs. accrual accounting.
 You may also have a look at the articles below on accounting –